10 tools you need for remote work

 We recommend: Teamwork Chat lets you keep the dialogue going from any Teamwork product, thanks to Embedded Chat.
 And if new actions arise from any discussions or messages, you can make a Teamwork task directly from a Teamwork Chat message.

-We love Teamwork Chat, but no matter what instant messaging app you use, look for something that integrates with your project management tool so you can make sure it’s working hard for you.
+We love Teamwork Chat, and will include an honourable mention here for Brosix, but no matter what instant messaging app you use, look for something that integrates with your project management tool so you can make sure it’s working hard for you.
 (Are you a Slack user?
 Check out our Teamwork and Slack integration!)

 3. A video conferencing tool